• The forum software that supports hummy.tv has been upgraded to XenForo 2.3!

 There are other settings which may need adjusting to your liking (if your liking isn't the default), eg Instant Replay Time and Skip Forward Time (ie what the skip buttons on the handset do when you are playing a recording), but they are less crucial to the basic operation.

-Update: For HD/HDR-FOX CF users, there is now the boot-settings package which can apply a range of user-specified configuration options at each and every boot.
+For CF users, the boot-settings package can apply a range of user-specified configuration options at each and every boot.
 In the context of the Restore Factory Defaults operation, this means the user can pre-configure their preferences and they will be re-applied automatically if the user reboots after the factory reset - overriding the default settings.

 Thus, with the appropriate use of boot-settings, tunefix, and auto-schedule-restore, the only thing left to configure manually after a factory reset (followed by a reboot) is the networking.